valbuild/val/packages/lib/src/m2/expr/README.md

 ### json

-The `json` symbol is used to parse json.
+The `json` symbol is used to parse json strings.

 Example: